-- 1. BAPC meetings are held as needed in order to conduct committee business.
-Meetings may be held in person or by means of video conferencing. - 2.
-BAPC recommends changes in business accreditation standards to the board, which in turn, recommends accreditation standards changes to the accreditation council for approval. - 3.
-BAPC has final authority to establish AACSB business accreditation policies, processes, and procedures, and to authorize changes to the interpretive material supporting the accreditation standards.
+- 1. BAPC meetings are held as needed in order to conduct Committee business.
+Meetings may be held in person or by means of audio and/or video conference or similar communications equipment whereby all persons participating in a meeting can hear each other. - 2.
+BAPC recommends changes in Business Accreditation Standards to the Board, which in turn, recommends Accreditation Standards changes to the Accreditation Council for approval. - 3.
+BAPC has final authority to establish AACSB business accreditation policies, processes, and procedures, and to authorize changes to the interpretive material supporting the Accreditation Standards.

-- 4. BAPC considers suggestions for improvements in AACSB business accreditation standards, interpretive material and processes submitted by the Initial Accreditation Committee and the Continuous Improvement Review Committee. - 5.
+- 4. BAPC considers suggestions for improvements in AACSB Business Accreditation Standards, interpretive material and processes submitted by the Initial Accreditation Committee and the Continuous Improvement Review Committee. - 5.
 BAPC reviews the work of the business accreditation operating committees (CIRC and IAC) to discover opportunities for improvements in coordination among committees. - 6.
-The chair of the Accounting Accreditation Policy Committee serves on the BAPC to ensure coordination of activities and polices between the BAPC and AAPC. - 7.
+The Chair and Vice Chair of the Accounting Accreditation Policy Committee serve on the BAPC to ensure coordination of activities and polices between the BAPC and AAPC. - 7.
 BAPC oversees business accreditation reviewer and volunteer training. - 8.
-BAPC reports to the board as needed or when requested by the board chair. - 9.
-The BAPC chair presides over meetings of BAPC and is authorized to approve all guests to the meetings.
-In the BAPC chair's absence, the BAPC vice chair presides over BAPC meetings.
-As the impartial overseer of the BAPC meeting, the chair does not normally vote except in the case of a time, in which case the chair may vote if he/she so chooses. - 10.
+BAPC reports to the Board twice each year, or more frequently as needed. - 9.
+The BAPC Chair presides over meetings of BAPC and is authorized to approve all guests to the meetings.
+In the BAPC Chair's absence, the BAPC Vice Chair presides over BAPC meetings. - 10.
 A quorum is a simple majority, in person or by electronic means. - 11.
 Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions.